-Using our alerting and Slack integrations, you'll be able to receive alerts on Slack whenever an incident is created on your alerting tool.
-From here, you'll have the option to declare a new incident on FireHydrant through Slack.
-This will, in parallel, link the respective alert to the newly created incident on FireHydrant.
+Using the following steps, you can configure receipt of alerts in Slack whenever an incident is created on your alerting tool.
+Then you can declare a new incident on FireHydrant directly from the Slack UI.
+This links the alert from your alerting tool to the newly created incident on FireHydrant.

 Note: Alerts cannot be posted in a private Slack channel; this feature only works in public channels.